Diesoi/AndoidStegoLoader/APKs/README.md

 ## APK Directory

-This directory contains the APKs employed for the tests.
+This directory contains the APKs (TROVARE MODO PER INSERIRE GLI APK) employed for the tests.
 In particular:

 - **Vanilla** contains the APKs with the steganography resource, and loader code without obfuscation mechanisms;
 - **Obfuscated** contains the obfuscated version of the APKs aformentioned: